mahmoudsedek/mahmoudsedek/README.md

-# Hey you, if you went throught my repos please let me know what do you think/what to improve.....THANKS!
+# Hey you, if you went through my repos please let me know what do you think/what to improve.....THANKS!
 - 👋 Hi, I’m @mahmoudsedek IS & CS grad from Helwan-university and currently working as a Data Engineer.
 - 👀 I’m interested in the DATA field.
 - 📫 How to reach me:
 Linkedin: https://www.linkedin.com/in/mahmoudsedek/
+mail: mahmoud.m.sedek@gmail.com

 <!---
 mahmoudsedek/mahmoudsedek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.